Global Trade Item Number (GTIN) – GS1 India

 Unique Barcode Numbers – GTIN

 Globally, 4 types of barcode numbers based on the number of digits are used (GTIN-8, GTIN-12, GTIN-13, GTIN-14).
-In India the most commonly used barcode number is GTIN-13 (also known as European Article Number EAN-13).
+In India, the most commonly used barcode number is GTIN-13 (also known as European Article Number EAN-13).

-By providing unique identification to the trade items, GTINs help avoid duplicity of the barcode, enabling product authentication.
+By providing GTIN unique identification to the trade items, GTINs help avoid duplicity of the barcode, enabling product authentication.

 number-structure